maxrpark/ar_boilerplate/README.md

 npm install
 ```

-## Development
+## Typescript

-To compile TypeScript files and start the development server, run the following command:
+Compile TypeScript files run the following command:

 ```bash
 npm run build
 ```

+## Development server

+Run the application using your favorite local server extension.

 ## When the app is ready Scan the image